Kate Middleton Is Not Pregnant With Fourth Child Despite Tabloid Report

 It’s been a busy year for the royal family.
 There was the April birth of Prince William and Kate Middleton’s third child, Louis, in April followed by the May nuptials of William’s younger brother Prince Harry and Meghan Markle.
 September brought us the wedding of Princess Eugenie, the youngest daughter of Prince Andrew and Sarah Ferguson, quickly followed by the announcement that Harry and Meghan are expecting their first child in the spring.
 In what has already been a year full of milestones, one tabloid published an article this week that claimed that William and Kate are now expecting their fourth child.
 Unfortunately for royal watchers, Gossip Cop has dug into this rumor and revealed that it is not true.

-Star claims that Prince William and Kate Middleton have chosen not to announce Kate’s pregnancy because they don’t want to overshadow Harry and Meghan’s announcement about her pregnancy.
-It’s a secret the royal couple has managed to keep even from William’s grandmother, Queen Elizabeth.
-Star further claims that not only is Kate pregnant, but she is also down to a frightening 96 pounds due to dieting, causing people who know her concern for both her and her unborn child.
+Star claims that Prince William and Kate Middleton have chosen not to announce Kate’s supposed pregnancy because they don’t want to overshadow Harry and Meghan’s announcement about her pregnancy.
+It’s allegedly a secret the royal couple has managed to keep even from William’s grandmother, Queen Elizabeth.
+Star further claims that not only is Kate pregnant, but she is also down to a frightening 96 pounds due to dieting, causing people to be concerned for both her and her unborn child.
 The tabloid goes so far as to quote a palace insider as saying, “The last thing anyone would want is for Kate or her future baby to be undernourished.
 The hope is that she’ll put on a few pounds.”

 Kate Middleton wears Princess Diana’s favorite tiara https://t.co/ubnmuajA6b pic.twitter.com/jA1zGO6706